40 Awesome Photo Shoot Ideas:

 Using Special Effects

 To make photos even more creative, experimentation should take place.
 With lasers, LED lights, and smoke machines, the band will love the results of your shots.
+A lot of bands might even have some of this equipment available for you.
 Even flash lighting and diffusers can create a mysterious ambiance that is great for pictures.
+If a band doesn’t have a lot of space to do these shoots, offer to take live photos.
+While they are more stressful for you, live images of a band are often better than the staged ones.

 #10 – Athletic Poses